-Early afternoon brings the Drum Major contest, followed by the Pipe Band Competitions.
+Early afternoon brings the Pipe Band competition.

 - All competition entries are non-refundable.